 The Environment Agency has invited the public to share their views and ideas on the future of our water environment and rivers through its ‘Challenges and Choices’ consultation, launched today (Thursday 24 October).

-‘Challenges and Choices’ will compile the necessary views to demonstrate what difficult choices must be made to overcome the environmental challenges faced by our whole water environment.
+‘Challenges and Choices’ will compile the views to show that choices are made to overcome the environmental challenges faced by our whole water environment.
 It will look at measures on how we can all adapt to a changing climate and will outline the current challenges we are facing, including:

 - River flow